CosmWasm/docs-deprecated/getting-started/next-steps.md

 # Next Steps

 This is a very simple example for the escrow contract we developed, but it should show you what is possible, limited only by the wasm code you upload and the json messages you send.
-Next step is [Hijack Escrow tutorial](../learn/hijack-escrow/intro.md) where you will edit a smart contract to put a backdoor that enables a thieft to steal funds.
+Next step is [Hijack Escrow tutorial](../learn/hijack-escrow/intro.md) where you will edit a smart contract to put a backdoor that enables a thief to steal funds.
 If you want a guided tutorial to build a contract from start to finish, check out the [name service tutorial](../tutorials/name-service/intro).

 If you feel you understand enough (and have prior experience with rust), feel free to grab [`cosmwasm-template`](https://github.com/CosmWasm/cosmwasm-template) and use that as a configured project to start modifying.
 Do not clone the repo, but rather follow the [README](https://github.com/CosmWasm/cosmwasm-template/blob/master/README.md) on how to use `cargo-generate` to generate your skeleton.